From Radiological Sciences

 The graduate program in Radiological Sciences is designed to prepare students to participate in the development and transmission of scientific knowledge concerning the uses of radiant energy forms in the diagnosis and treatment of human diseases.
 The two degree programs are (1) PhD in Radiological Science with specializations in Medical Physics (CAMPEP accredited), Radiation Biology, Human Imaging,or Neuroscience Imaging Science and (2) Master of Science degree specializing in Medical Health Physics (CAMPEP accredited).

-Radiological Sciences graduate students were co-authors on 14 presentations at the 56th Annual Meeting of the American Association of Physicists in Medicine held in Austin, Texas.
-Follow this link to see a complete list of the AAPM 2014 Presentations.
+Radiological Sciences graduate students were co-authors on 19 presentations at the 57th Annual Meeting of the American Association of Physicists in Medicine held July 12-16 in Anaheim, CA. Follow this link to see a complete list of the AAPM 2015 Presentations.

-Radiological Sciences graduate students were co-authors on nine presentations at the 20th Annual Meeting of the Organization for Human Brain Mapping that was held June 8-12, 2014 in Hamburg, Germany.
-Follow this link to see a complete list of the OHBM 2014 Presentations.
+Radiological Sciences graduate students were co-authors on three presentations at the 21st Annual Meeting of the Organization for Human Brain Mapping that was held June 14-18, 2015 in Honolulu, HI.
+Follow this link to see a complete list of the OHBM 2015 Presentations.

 Click Here for Old News

 AREAS OF STUDY

 The curriculum is designed to develop a base of knowledge on radiation interactions and their biological consequences, imaging technologies and methods and biological principles that are important to biological imaging science.
 For convenience,students of the Radiological Sciences select areas of emphasis including Medical Physics, Neuroscience Imaging, Human Translational Imaging and Radiation Biology.
 The curriculum for each area provides opportunities for students to acquire a core of fundamental knowledge through a synergistic program of formal courses, seminars, teaching opportunities and hands-on research experiences.
 After completing core courses each student begins the Qualifying Examination process to be admitted into candidacy.
 Then, the research advisor assists in designing an individual course of study that is consistent with the student’s career goals.

 List of formal courses